jeromedecoster/dotfiles/README.md

   * setup an advanced <a href="https://github.com/jeromedecoster/dotfiles/blob/master/osx/source/prompt.sh" target="_blank">prompt</a> explained <a href="#osx-prompt">here</a>
   * define some <a href="https://github.com/jeromedecoster/dotfiles/blob/master/osx/source/aliases.sh" target="_blank">aliases</a>
   * define some <a href="https://github.com/jeromedecoster/dotfiles/blob/master/osx/source/functions.sh" target="_blank">functions</a> explained <a href="#osx-functions">here</a>
+  * the last sourced file, `extras.sh`, is a blank file where you can put all your personnals aliases, functions...
+This file is git ignored, created dynamically by the install script.
+So it will never modified when you will update to the dotfiles.
+All modifications done in other sourced files will be lost with updates
 * Checks that a good Ruby version is activated with rbenv

 - - -